 There aren't many scams in Milwaukee.
-Still, be wary of people trying to distract you in order to steal from you and of people overcharging you for various services.
+Still, be wary of people trying to distract you to steal from you and of people overcharging you for various services.
 We advise you to be extremely careful when handling money and around ATMs.

 WOMEN TRAVELERS RISK : MEDIUM

-Women are not safe in Milwaukee, not because there are threats for women specifically, but because the city is ridden with crime in general.
+Women are not safe in Milwaukee, not because there are threats for women specifically, but because the city is ridden with a crime in general.
 Be sure to avoid remote streets, both during day and night, and do not flash your belongings or handle money in public.

 So...
 How Safe Is Milwaukee Really?

 Milwaukee definitely cannot be considered a safe city as it has a high crime rate when compared to the American national average.